 Who determines the course content?

 Typically the tutor sets the course content, upon discussion with the Director.
 Tutors need to keep in mind why people take community education courses and be flexible in their approach to setting the curriculum.
-Tutors will present their proposed course outline to students at the first class and answer questions from students in relation to the course.
-This could mean that the class could decide together on a course outline which may differ from what was advertised – to suit the learning needs of the students.
+Tutors will present their proposed course outline to learners at the first class and answer questions from learners in relation to the course.
+This could mean that the class could decide together on a course outline which may differ from what was advertised – to suit the learning needs of the learners.

 How long does a course have to be?